Dale Ahlquist: Biography

+On June 14, 1958.
 Ahlquist received his B.A. from Carleton College in Northfield, Minnesota, and a M.A. from Hamline University in St. Paul, Minnesota.
 Ahlquist received an honorary doctorate from the University of Mary in 2024.

-Conversion to Catholicism

-Dale Ahlquist was raised in a Baptist household observing the developing fragmentation of Protestant denominations.
-Reading G. K. Chesterton’s The Everlasting Man during his honeymoon in Rome led to research into the Early Church Fathers and the history of the Catholic Church.
-Ahlquist saw his objections to Catholicism on matters of the papacy, the sacraments of the Catholic Church, and the Blessed Virgin Mary be refuted.
-In 1996 he founded the American Chesterton Society.
+After reading G. K. Chesterton’s The Everlasting Man during his honeymoon in Rome Ahlquist studied the Early Church Fathers and the history of the Catholic Church.
+He subsequently was convinced of the Catholic view of the papacy, the sacraments of the Catholic Church, and the Virgin Mary.
+In 1996, he founded the American Chesterton Society.
 He converted to Catholicism in 1997, along with his two oldest children Julian and Ashley.
-His wife, Laura, who had not been a practicing Catholic when they met, also returned to the church.
+His wife, Laura, who had not been a practicing Catholic when they met, also returned to the Church.

-American Chesterton Society

-The American Chesterton Society (ACS) is a non-profit organization co-founded by Dale Ahlquist in 1996 with the mission of promoting interest in English author, G. K. Chesterton.
-The ACS supports scholarly research on Chesterton, hosts annual conferences across the United States and abroad, international pilgrimages, and offers guidance to 70 local societies dedicated to Chesterton around the world.
-In 2000, Ahlquist quit his job as a political lobbyist to run the American Chesterton Society full-time.
+In 2000, Ahlquist quit his job as a political lobbyist to run the American Chesterton Society full-time, which is a non-profit organization co-founded by Dale Ahlquist in 1996 with the mission of promoting interest in English author, G. K. Chesterton.

-Chesterton Academy

 In 2008, Dale Ahlquist and Tom Bengtson founded the Chesterton Academy, a high school in Hopkins, Minnesota, based on G. K. Chesterton’s ideas of integrated learning.
+Ahlquist has contributed as a writer to The Paradox Press.